&in table

 - nome, which contains the variable name,

-- level1, which contains the category of the variable (valued only for qualitative variables),
+- level1, which contains the category of the variable

 - kvar_d, which contains a non-SAS indication of category,